 }

 While a class if-else block or switch block gets the job done, eliminating an if-else block for such conditional Type selections can be an interesting case study.
-There are several alternatives which make use of Reflections, Dictionaries and even Generic Type parameters.
-Let’s look at a few interesting approaches:

-If we know that a condition decides a Type to return, what else can be a good choice than mapping the instances over a Dictionary and returning matching instances right away!
+If we know that a condition decides a Type to return, what else can be a good choice than mapping the instances over a Dictionary and returning matching instances right away.

 public class MappingReaderFactory : IReaderFactory